ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 call    _Z5f_one18deque_iterator_one ; f_one(deque_iterator_one)
 ```

 This means that, even if we named both functions just `f` in our code, at the symbol-level in our binaries it could tell apart a function meant for `deque_iterator_one` and `deque_iterator_two`.
-Again, this is because it's grafted to the name of the type into the final symbol that shows up in our binary:
+Again, this is because it's grafted the name of the type into the final symbol that shows up in our binary:

 ```s
 …